 Rice flour is used to make gluten-free pizza, and this offers the crust the same feel that we’ve all grown to know and love when biting into a freshly baked pizza.

-In terms of flavor, it has a flavor that is very similar to that of regular pizza, which means that you are still receiving the pizza flavor.
+It has a flavor that is very similar to that of regular pizza, which means that you are still receiving the pizza flavor.
 Whether you purchase a traditional pizza or gluten-free, those will provide you with the same pizza experience.